8 Wonderful things to do in Zadar, Croatia

 Zadar has no shortage of long summer days flooded with sun, and is, in my opinion, best visited during the shoulder months that run from April to June and from September to October.

-The weather during these months is excellent to explore Zadar and surrounds, as well as spend time relaxing poolside or at the beach.
+The weather during these months is excellent for exploring Zadar and its surrounds, as well as spending time relaxing poolside or at the beach.

-Additionally, you’ll experience significant smaller crowds and slightly lower prices than during the summer months of July and August, making it a more enjoyable (and cheaper) trip.
+Additionally, you’ll experience significantly smaller crowds and slightly lower prices than during the summer months of July and August, making it a more enjoyable (and cheaper) trip.

 If you’re keen to explore Zadar on an organized tour, here are some of my personal favourites.